bioinformaticsdotca/Pathways_2019/Module2/gprofiler_new/gprofilerORA.md

 <img src="./images/gp1.png?raw=true" alt="workflow" width="750" />

-Note: The gene list can be space-separated or one per line.
+:information_source: Note: The gene list can be space-separated or one per line.
 The organism for the analysis, Homo sapiens, is selected by default.
 The input list can contain a mix of gene and protein IDs, symbols and accession numbers.
 Duplicated and unrecognized IDs will be removed automatically, and ambiguous symbols can be refined in an interactive dialogue after submitting the query.

-Tip: open the file in a simple text editor such as Notepad or Textedit to copy the list of genes.
+:information_source: Tip: open the file in a simple text editor such as Notepad or Textedit to copy the list of genes.

 ### Step 3